Current information about COVID-19 Measures

 Information from the FMA

-With effect from Monday, 16 March 2020, until further notice the FMA is operating via teleworking / home office.
+The FMA has changed its operations from Monday, 6 July 2020, until further notice, to operating in parallel shifts in split teams.
 Your contact persons at the FMA of course remain contactable by telephone and e-mail to the same extent as normally.

 In compliance with the measures taken by the Federal Government, on-site presences during the course of inspections will be temporarily suspended.
 Ongoing inspections will, as far as possible based on available information and documentation, be continued off-site and concluded.
 Further information about meetings of the supervisory board and its committees, reporting obligations and data collection exercises, procedures and deadlines as well as resolution planning can be found in the information letters from the respective departments for Banking Supervision, Insurance and Pension Company Supervision and Securities Supervision.